 In addition to his research and serving as director of the NEPRC, Johnson has held various leadership roles at Harvard Medical School, including director of the Developmental Research Core for the Harvard Center for AIDS Research and associate director of the Harvard Committee on Microbiologic Safety.
 He has served as a highly regarded mentor for numerous post-doctoral fellows and graduate students and has taught medical students, residents and fellows within the clinical service of Massachusetts General Hospital and for the Harvard Medical School Virology and Immunology Programs.

-"Emory's Yerkes National Primate Research Center is one of the world's premier scientific centers and has an outstanding core faculty," says Johnson.
-"The close relationship that exists among Yerkes and the various schools and divisions within the Woodruff Health Sciences Center represents a tremendous opportunity for collaborative research.
-Yerkes has an outstanding history of research excellence, and I am honored to follow in the rich tradition established by Dr. Stuart Zola and the directors who came before him. "
+"Emory's National Primate Research Center is one of the world's premier scientific centers and has an outstanding core faculty," says Johnson.
+"The close relationship that exists among the National Primate Research Center and the various schools and divisions within the Woodruff Health Sciences Center represents a tremendous opportunity for collaborative research.
+Emory has an outstanding history of research excellence, and I am honored to follow in the rich tradition established by Dr. Stuart Zola and the directors who came before him. "

 Johnson is Board Certified in Internal Medicine with a Certification in Infectious Diseases.
 He is a member of the American Society for Clinical Investigation, a Fellow of the Infectious Disease Society of America and the recipient of multiple national and international awards in AIDS research, including the Elizabeth Glaser Scientist Award.
 He has published nearly 130 peer-reviewed scientific papers as well as book chapters, monographs and editorials.